lgusar/sports-complex-management/README.md

 - User authorization (admin and user roles)
 - Management of sports classes for administrators (CRUD)
 - Sports class filtering for users
-- Applying on sports classes
+- Users applying to sports classes
-- Documentation with Swagger on `http://localhost:3000`
+- Documentation with Swagger on http://localhost:3000

 ## Starting the application